 There are a lot of places across the U.S. that sell cookware and also have a teaching kitchen to hold cooking classes.
-A couple of the most prominent establishments in our area are Whisk and Sur La Table.
+The most prominent establishment in our area is Sur La Table.

 Quite a few of these classes, especially in February, are geared towards couples and date nights.
 You can meet with other couples, and possibly make some new friends along the way, while you sip wine and watch the chefs cook.

 Depending on your level of expertise, there are some classes that require more involvement.
 So if you are looking to increase your knife skills, how to use certain tools or just overall kitchen adeptness, then this may be a great option for you.
 This option is better suited for couples that like to spend time out and socialize, but also want to learn a new skill or two while eating some tasty food.

 The price ranges for these vary fairly widely for these classes, depending on the location, and what the class has to offer.

 The other option is to have a personal chef come to your house and teach you to cook a romantic dish as a couple.
 You get to use your own cookware and dishes in the comfort of your own home.
 Personal chefs clean up after the cooking is done, while you and your significant other enjoy the romantic meal.
 Then, they quietly slip out to let you enjoy the rest of the meal alone.
 This is a great option for anybody who prefers to spend a little bit more alone time and also doesn’t want to do the dishes.

 The pricing for a personal chef varies, as well, depending on whether or not you provide the food or the chef needs to bring all of the ingredients.